Rhys-Morris/Terminal-Draughts/src/README.md

 1. Execute `install.sh` within the application directory.
 This will install bundler on your machine, and then subsequently install the required gem dependencies for the application.
 2. Manual installation:
    - `gem install bundler` within your terminal
-   - Navigate to the root application directory in your terminal `.../Terminal-Draughts`
+   - Navigate to the application directory in your terminal
    - Use the command `gem install` inside this directory to install all gem dependencies

 **Running the application**:

 The application must be run via the terminal.
-Navigate to the application directory inside your terminal. `.../Terminal-Draughts`
+Navigate to the application directory inside your terminal.

 The application can be launched via two ways: